Cwantic/Documentation/Analysis/Piping.md

 1. Click on a **Column header** to sort the results in ascending or descending order
 2. Select a row
 4. The node is highlighted

 ![Image](../Images/Analysis9.jpg)

->TIP : you can copy the data by CTRL+C and paste in other softwares.
+>TIP : you can copy the data by CTRL+C and paste in other software.

 ### 2.3 Forces and moments

 1. Select the **Force** button
-2. Click on a colum of the **Data panel** to sort the data
+2. Click on a column of the **Data panel** to sort the data
 3. Select a row
 4. The corresponding element is highlighted